Gus Johnson (sportscaster): Early life and education

 Johnson was born in Detroit, Michigan.
-He graduated in 1985 from the University of Detroit Jesuit High School and Academy.
-He was an all-league quarterback and co-captain of the school's football team, an all-league shooting guard, co-captain and MVP of the basketball team and a first baseman and catcher on the baseball team.
+He is a Catholic.
+He graduated from the University of Detroit Jesuit High School and Academy in 1985, where he played baseball, basketball, and football.
+Johnson attended Howard University, where he played on the baseball team all four years and graduated in 1990 with a degree in political science.

-Johnson graduated from Howard University with a degree in political science in 1990 and was a four-year letter winner on the baseball team.
+In 2022, Johnson enrolled in Harvard University's Advanced Leadership Initiative.
+A documentary chronicling his progress in the yearlong program was subsequently broadcast on Fox Sports.

 Career

 Early career

 Johnson called play-by-play for the NBA's Minnesota Timberwolves (1996–97), Big East basketball on the Big East Network, college hockey and college basketball on ESPN and Canadian Football League games for ESPN2, and NFL games for CBS from 1998 to 2010.

 Johnson hosted ESPN's Black College Sports Today in 1991.
 After brief stints as an on-air personality with KXXV-TV in Waco, Texas, WAAY-TV in Huntsville, Alabama, and WXII-TV in Winston-Salem, North Carolina, he served as the weekend anchor for WTTG in Washington, D.C. from 1991 to 1992.
 He also had a small cameo as an announcer in the 1998 film He Got Game.